Select Page

 WELCOME TO HANDSHAKE 6 (HS6), 2020 – 2021/22

-Despite the challenges posed by Covid that stopped all in our tracks, each HS6 artist could continue online and extend their research, experimentation, and development, assisted by their assigned mentors who provided regular guidance.
-The first exhibition opportunity was pre-Covid and curated by Weasel Gallery, Hamilton (now rebranded as Laree Payne Gallery).
-The HS6 artists had during Covid the opportunity to showcase their work at various exhibitions, including “Signing-In” at Te Auaha, Wellington and a large, curated exhibition called “CHAINreaction,” at the Refinery as part of the first Nelson Jewellery Week.
+Despite the challenges posed by COVID-19, each HS6 artist was able to continue their research, experimentation, and development online with the assistance of their assigned mentors.
+The first exhibition opportunity was pre-Covid and curated by Weasel Gallery in Hamilton (now rebranded as Laree Payne Gallery).
+During Covid, the HS6 artists showcased their work at various exhibitions, including “Signing-In” at Te Auaha, Wellington, and a large, curated exhibition called “CHAINreaction” at the Refinery as part of the first Nelson Jewellery Week.

 Iris Eichenberg’s masterclass in 2020